synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 - [ ] Download a range as a CSV.
 - [ ] Create a range from line plot selection.
 - [ ] Use the measuring tool on the line plot.
+- [ ] I can repeatedly start and stop an acquisition read task, and tooltips will appear in the correct location.

 ### Schematics